Kurdish trial in Düsseldorf: Trial

 Depending on the sources, initially there were 19 or 20 Kurds prosecuted but several of the defendants were released.
 In the beginning, the pre-trial detention conditions of the defendants was a subject, which was regulated by 57 rules provided by the court in Düsseldorf.
 The trial included a total of 350 days of deliberations, during which over 200 witnesses were heard.
 The Public Prosecutor General (German: Generalbundesanwalt) Kurt Rebmann called it he largest Terrorism-Trial in history.

 Arguments by the prosecution

 The prosecution wanted to show that the defendants organized a parallel justice system and established so-called peoples or revolutionary courts which had the authority to condemn people to death.
 The prosecution deemed the defendants as members of the Kurdistan Workers Party (PKK).
 The trial counted also with the first legal crown witness in Germany.
 The prosecution intended to provide evidence that the defendants were part of a terrorist organization within the PKK, which was responsible for several murders in Germany.
 The prosecution counted on the declarations of Ali Centiner, the first crown witness in German history.
-But his declarations were not very helpful and by 1992, only four of the initially charged were arrested and two were released pending trial while eight disappeared and were searched with an arrest warrant.
+But his declarations were not very helpful and by 1992, only four of the initially charged were arrested and two were released pending trial while eight disappeared and were served with an arrest warrant.